Windscribe/Desktop-App/README.md

   - sudo apt-get install libpam0g-dev

 - Install golang (required for building wireguard):
+  - If on Ubuntu 20.04 or newer:
+    - sudo apt-get install golang-go
+  - If on an older version of Ubuntu, you'll need a newer version of golang than what is available in the default repo (tested on Ubuntu 16.04):
+    - sudo add-apt-repository ppa:longsleep/golang-backports
+    - sudo apt-get update
     - sudo apt-get install golang-go

 - Install autoconf (required for building protobuf):
   - sudo apt-get install autoconf